ecampana/borrow-my-style/README.md

 We explore several machine learning models that are inherently multi-class classifiers.
 Models that are interpretible are preferred and use the others as a sanity check.

 The high and moderate performing inventory samples are highly imblanced with respect to the low preforming inventory so care must be taken.
 This is accomplished by oversampling the minority class to match that of the majority class.
 In essence, we will be using bootstrap sampling.
 The hyper-paramerters will be optimized and cross-validated using the Logarithmic Loss function (i.e. log loss).
 Log loss heavily penalizes any strongly mis-classified prediction and for this reason it was chosen.
 Precision and Recall are used for the model selection and evaluation.
 Those values are also cross-validated for robustness.

-Stratified k-fold cross validation is used over regular k-fold cross-validation due to the class imbalances.
-And to reduce computation time we only employ 3-fold cross-validation.

 ### Dummy Classification